grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 ## Java client configuration options

-When you start pyroscope as javaagent or obtain configuration by `Config.build()` pyroscope searches for configuration in multiple sources: system properties, environment variables, pyroscope.properties file.
+When you start Pyroscope as javaagent or obtain configuration by `Config.build()` Pyroscope searches for configuration in multiple sources: system properties, environment variables, pyroscope.properties file.
 Properties keys has same name as environment variables, but lowercased and replaced `_` with `.`, so `PYROSCOPE_FORMAT` becomes `pyroscope.format`

 Java integration supports JFR format to be able to support multiple events (JFR is the only output format that supports [multiple events in `async-profiler`](https://github.com/jvm-profiling-tools/async-profiler#multiple-events)).
 There are several environment variables that define how multiple event configuration works: